stevef1uk/artificial_mind/docs/RELEVANCE_FILTERING_IMPROVEMENTS.md

 ## Overview

 I've improved the Artificial Mind's learning system to focus on **relevant, useful knowledge** rather than learning everything equally.
-The system now filters facts and concepts based on relevance to user interests and goals, ensuring it learns what's actually useful.
+The system now uses **LLM-based intelligent filtering** to assess novelty and value, checks for existing knowledge, and filters facts and concepts based on relevance to user interests and goals, ensuring it learns what's actually useful and novel.

 ## Problem Identified